labgrid-project/labgrid/doc/configuration.rst

 ADBDriver
 ~~~~~~~~~
 The :any:`ADBDriver` allows interaction with ADB devices.
 It allows the
-execution of commands, transfer of files, and rebooting of the device.
+execution of commands, transfer of files, TCP port forwarding and rebooting of
+the device.

 It can interact with both USB and TCP adb devices.
+Port forwarding with a :any:`RemoteUSBADBDevice` requires SSH port forwarding
+access to the exporter.

 Binds to:
   iface: